-- · limited parenting skills - a history of alcohol or substance abuse - had limited contact with the child for a period of time and may need help to re-establish a relationship - · a history involving abuse or violence towards the child or other family members - · created concerns that they might abduct the child
+- limited parenting skills - · a history of alcohol or substance abuse - had limited contact with the child for a period of time and may need help to re-establish a relationship - a history involving abuse or violence towards the child or other family members - created concerns that they might abduct the child

-In addition to supervised access or exchanges, a court may order that a parent take steps to address the issues that threaten the parent-child relationship or place certain restrictions on the parent during access periods.
-For example, a court may order that a parent attend additional parenting classes or refrain from alcohol and/or drugs before and during access visits.
+A court may also order that a parent take steps to address the issues that threaten the parent-child relationship or place certain restrictions on the parent during parenting time.
+For example, a court may order that a parent attend additional parenting classes or refrain from alcohol and/or drugs before and during parenting time.